ulyssa/iamb.chat/src/messages/README.md

 - `<C-F>`/`<C-B>` to scroll downwards and upwards respectively by the window height

 If you want to use movement keys to select individual messages, you can toggle focus between the message bar and the scrollback by pressing `<C-W>m`.
+If you are already at the top line of the message bar, you can use `k`/`<Up>` to move into the scrollback, and `j`/`<Down>` from the last message in the scrollback to re-enter the message bar.

+By default, state events (such as room member joins/leaves, room name changes, and topic updates) are displayed directly within the room timeline.
+Use the [state_event_display] setting if you would prefer to hide state events.

 The plaintext content of messages can be copied to registers using yank keybindings like `yy` or `Y`, and marked with `m{a-z}`.
 Marked messages can